asselstine/solidity-upgrade-patterns/README.md

 ## Introduction

 In this article I examine several mature Ethereum projects to see how they approach contract storage and upgrades.
+I've tried to stick strictly to analysis and have avoided giving opinions or making assumptions.
 I'll be examining [Augur](http://www.augur.net/), [Colony](https://colony.io/), [Aragon](https://aragon.one/) and [Rocket Pool](https://www.rocketpool.net/).
-I've tried to stick strictly to analysis and have avoided projecting any opinions on the code.
+I picked these projects because they are relatively complete, have public codebases, and showcase something unique.

 Before continuing you should have a solid understanding of the [`DELEGATECALL`](http://solidity.readthedocs.io/en/develop/assembly.html) opcode.
 Most of the projects use this opcode to implement upgradeable contracts.
-For an example see Manuel Aráoz's [Dispatcher](https://github.com/maraoz/solidity-proxy/blob/master/contracts/Dispatcher.sol).
+For a post-Byzantium example of opcode usage see Manuel Aráoz's [Dispatcher](https://github.com/maraoz/solidity-proxy/blob/master/contracts/Dispatcher.sol).
+For a pre-Byzantium example see [EtherRouter](https://github.com/ownage-ltd/ether-router).
 More examples can be found in the references section below.

 ## Augur